Arnold11111/Home-Lab/Wazuh/Deployment.md

 ---

-## 🎉 Done!
+## Done

-You now have Wazuh running in Docker. 🚀
+You now have Wazuh running in Docker.

+---